Chang Baohua

 Chang Baohua (December 1930 – 7 September 2018) was a Chinese xiangsheng comedian of Manchu ethnicity.
 He was one of the sixth generation of well-known Chinese xiangsheng actors.
 He authored one hundred and seventy works.
-Chang was a member of the Communist Party of China and a first-level national actor.
+Chang was a member of the Chinese Communist Party and a first-level national actor.

 Early life and family

-Chang was born to an impoverished family in Tianjin in 1930.
+Chang was born to an impoverished family in Tianjin in December 1930.
 His brother's and father's xiangsheng performances supported the family.
 Initially, Chang could not attend school but the education of a wealthy neighbour's child engendered in him a desire to learn.
 When the family's fortunes changed for the better, Chang attended a private elementary school in Tianjin where he was a good student.

 Chang married and had five children.
 His granddaughter Chang Si won a silver medal at the 2012 Summer Olympics in synchronised swimming.

 Training

 Chang was taught by his father, Chang Lianan, and his brother, Chang Baofang.
 Chang debuted at nine years of age and later appeared at a xiangsheng convention at the Qi Ming Tea House, in the Xi Dan shopping mall, Beijing.